aiola/alice-fast-simulation/README.md

 - beauty
 - dijet

+The following additional parameters are available for both POWHEG and PYTHIA:

+- `--beam-type [pp | pPb]`: set the beam type either `pp` or `pPb`; the beam type determines whether the the method `OnTheFlySimulationGenerator::AddDJet_pp()` or `OnTheFlySimulationGenerator::AddDJet_pPb()` will be used (default is `pp`);
+- `--ebeam1 X` and `--ebeam2 Y`: set the energy of the two beams; note that this functionality is not well tested for asymmetric collisions (it seems that POWHEG gets stuck for asymmetric collisions), so for the moment it is recommended to use symmetric only.

 For POWHEG, it is possible to set the following parameters:

 - qmass (mass of the quark)

 - facscfact (factorization scale factor)